Andy Krainak Takes You Into the Mind of a Marketer

-Andy Krainak: The company would have to be a little bit more creative in what they’re going to be storytelling around – what type of content they’re creating, what the brand story is – versus, if you’re a personal brand, the story is centered around them and what they want to speak to the world about.
+Andy Krainak: The company would have to be a little bit more creative in what they’re going to be storytelling around – what type of content they’re creating, what the brand story is – versus, if you’re a personal brand, the story centers around them and what they want to speak to the world about.

 Gary is always changing what is most important in terms of attention and bringing the most equity back to his brand.
 And that comes back to me, where I then need to align the team and say something along the lines of “Hey, we did a great job yesterday, but we’re going to need to change focus today and devote more time to project X because that’s going to be the most ROI positive.”

 And what is that marketing KPI that you and Gary are most obsessed with?

 Andy: Loosely, I would say attention.
-What platform or area, or way are we cornering the most attention for the least amount of input – whether that’s dollars, time, or the number of resources allocated.
-It’s important to measure all of the input and energy and investment you’re putting into something and really dive into how much ROI you’re receiving back in terms of attention.
+What platform or area, or way are we cornering the most attention for the least amount of input – whether that’s dollars, time, or the number of resources allocated?

+It’s important to measure all the input, energy, and investment you’re putting into something and dive into how much ROI you’re receiving back in terms of attention.
 Attention could be view duration, subscribers, followers, or downloads, but in basic terms, for the input and output, which are you giving the least and getting the most out of it?

-nDash: It sounds like you’re never bored!
+It sounds like you’re never bored!
 What types of roles do you have on this 17-person team?

-nDash: How do you get everyone on the same page?
+How do you get everyone on the same page?

 Andy: World domination, definitely.

-nDash: Yeah, we figured as much.
+Yeah, we figured as much.
 But maybe you guys were hungry.

-Andy: The real answer is that we were looking at Facebook audiences.
+Andy: The real answer is we were looking at Facebook audiences.
 Gary wanted to know specifically the size of specific demographics within his Facebook ad manager.
 So, I was working with him on that.

 Andy: Stephon Marbury, he’s a beast out there.

 You’ll know @garyvee’s Twitter account has been hacked when ____ happens.

 Andy: When he’s cheering for the Patriots.

-nDash: Ha!
+Ha!
 As a Bostonian, I may be slightly offended by that, but I’ll move on.
 How many angry comments a day can a person write before they’re officially a loser?

 Andy: Anything more than one.

-nDash: And, lastly, how will the show Finding Bigfoot most likely end?
+And lastly, how will the show Finding Bigfoot most likely end?